dart-lang/language/working/2364 - primary constructors/feature-specification.md

 Where no processing is mentioned below, _D2_ is identical to _D_.
 Changes occur as follows:

-Assume that `p` is an optional formal parameter in _D_ that does not have a declared type, but it does have a default value whose static type in the empty context is a type `T` which is not `Null`.
+Assume that `p` is an optional formal parameter in _D_ which is not an initializing formal and not a super parameter.
+Assume that `p` does not have a declared type, but it does have a default value whose static type in the empty context is a type (not a type schema) `T` which is not `Null`.
 In that case `p` is considered to have the declared type `T`.
 When `T` is `Null`, `p` is considered to have the declared type `Object?`.
+If `p` does not have a declared type nor a default value then `p` is considered to have the declared type `Object?`.

+*Dart has traditionally assumed the type `dynamic` in such situations.
+We have chosen the more strictly checked type `Object?` instead, in order to avoid introducing run-time type checking implicitly.*

-The current scope of the formal parameter list of the primary constructor in _D_ is the current scope of the class/enum declaration *(in other words, the default values cannot see declarations in the class body)*.
+The current scope of the formal parameter list of the primary constructor in _D_ is the type parameter scope of the enclosing class, if it exists, and otherwise the enclosing library scope *(in other words, the default values cannot see declarations in the class body)*.

+*Note that every occurrence of a type variable of _D_ in a default value is an error, because no constant expression contains a type variable.
+Hence, we can proceed under the assumption that there are no such occurrences.*

+*We need to ensure that the meaning of default value expressions is well-defined, taking into account that the primary constructor is actually located in a different scope than normal non-primary constructors.
+One way to specify this is to use a syntactic transformation:*

 Every default value in the primary constructor of _D_ is replaced by a fresh private name `_n`, and a constant variable named `_n` is added to the top-level of the current library, with an initializing expression which is said default value.

 *This means that we can move the parameter declarations including the default value without changing its meaning.
 Implementations are free to